eriklonnroth/newbscraping/START_HERE.md

     EXAMPLE_DETAILS_PAGE_URL: https://www.daynurseries.co.uk/daynursery.cfm/searchazref/65432253422

 **4b.
 Download Details HTML**
-If you provided a URL above, save a copy of the HTML file of that page by navigating to it in Chrome and hitting `Ctrl + S`.
+If you provided a URL above, save a copy of the HTML file of that page by navigating to it in Chrome and hitting `Ctrl + S` (choose HTML only to exclude unnecessary files).
 Give it a recognisable name, e.g. "details.html".
 Place the downloaded HTML file into the `html_input` folder in the left sidebar on Cursor (you can drag and drop it there from Windows File Explorer).
 If not, skip this question.

 ### 5. File Downloads (if applicable)